Zelenskyy Indirectly Confirms Ukraine’s Military Operation in Russia

 Russian military bloggers say fighting is taking place as deep as 12 miles inside the Kursk region, prompting some of them to question why Ukraine was able to pierce the Kursk region so easily.

-The Institute for the Study of War nonprofit, in an update over the weekend, said that Russian forces in Kursk “appear to be more adequately defending against Ukrainian assaults following the arrival of additional conscripts and more combat effective personnel from frontline areas in Ukraine.”
+The Institute for the Study of War nonprofit, in an update over the weekend, said that Russian forces in Kursk “appear to be more adequately defending against Ukrainian assaults following the arrival of additional conscripts and more combat-effective personnel from frontline areas in Ukraine.”

-“Ukrainian forces’ rate of confirmed advances in Kursk Oblast has slowed following the reported introduction of various Russian military units in Kursk Oblast,” it said, but added the cross-border operation “threatens the Kremlin with a potential political crisis regarding causalities among Russian conscripts.”
+“Ukrainian forces’ rate of confirmed advances in Kursk Oblast has slowed following the reported introduction of various Russian military units in Kursk Oblast,” it said, but it added that the cross-border operation “threatens the Kremlin with a potential political crisis regarding causalities among Russian conscripts.”

 “Russian opposition and social media outlets began disseminating initial complaints from the family members of Russian conscripts on Aug.
 10 about the involvement of Russian conscripts in the Russian border defense operations,” the institute noted.

-“At this juncture, I would like to appeal to all sides to exercise maximum restraint in order to avoid a nuclear accident with the potential for serious radiological consequences,” the U.N. agency chief said in a statement
+“At this juncture, I would like to appeal to all sides to exercise maximum restraint, in order to avoid a nuclear accident with the potential for serious radiological consequences,” the U.N. agency chief said in a statement.

 Reuters contributed to this report.